Jennie Brenan: Biography

 In 1904 she opened a dance studio with her sister Margaret that was to supply dancers to Williamson's production for decades.
 The studio taught ballroom, ballet and fancy dancing.
 In 1906 she supplied the choreography and the trained ballet dancers for Williamson's production of Mother Goose.
 She employed her sister Eileen and they also supplied dancing lessons to private girls' schools.
 Her own modesty was transferred to her lessons where she demanded a level of decorum and this improved the respectability of dancing per se.

 The British Royal Academy of Dancing (RAD) organised its first examinations in Australia and it added the "Royal" in 1936.
-Brenan used the RAD's methods in Australia and in 1936 she became the RAD's first oversea's member of its grand council and she became the chair of RAD's Australian Advisory Committee.
+Brenan used the RAD's methods in Australia and in 1936 she became the RAD's first overseas member of its grand council and she became the chair of RAD's Australian Advisory Committee.

 She died in 1964 and in the following year a Jennie Brenan named scholarship for dancing teachers was created by the local RAD.